Author Archives: Debbie Wallace-Padgett

 During this Advent season, like Zechariah, we wait.
 We wait for God’s comfort, direction, peace, and justice in the world.
 We wait while the yeasting process works in our lives, churches, and communities.
 The time will come when God calls us to act.
 In fact, if ever a response to God and others is demanded, it is at Christmas- which is only a few days away.
 But in the meantime, I find myself waiting, yeasting so to speak.
 And while I wait, my prayer life is full of talking and listening to God.
 For now, that seems like enough.
 After all – it is Advent – the season of yeasting.

-Debbie Wallace-Padgett ~ How We Lead
+How We Lead by Debra Wallace-Padgett

 Lead Like Butler: Six Principles for Values-Based Leaders is a good read in